 For a list of all journals indexed in Web of Science, see: Master Journal List

 See further under step 3.
 Analyze the Journals - Impact factors: Web of Science

 In the database Scimago Journal & Country Rank, you can find journals that are indexed in Scopus and are assigned the indicator SCImago Journal Rank (SJR) but also other types of indicators.
 Among other things you can get answers to questions like:

 See further under step 3.
 Analyze the Journals - Impact factors: Scopus

 In Google Scholar (under the heading 'Metrics') you get top-20 lists of journals within different subject categories.
 The lists are based on citations to the journals via reference lists in all the publications that are indexed in Google Scholar.
 This means that the citations may come from other journal articles as well as from reports, student theses etc. and other types of publications.

 Google Scholar Metrics (information about the indicators used in the database)

 Norwegian Centre for Research Data (NSD) compiles this database of journals and book publishers based on quality criteria.
 The journals (as well as the publishers) are divided into two quality levels, 1 and 2, where journals on level 2 (approximately 20%) are those that have higher prestige within the research community.
 The database is multidisciplinary.

 ERIH PLUS was created by European researchers and the Standing Committee for the Humanities (SCH) at the European Science Foundation (ESF) and contains journals within the humanities and social sciences.
 The database is managed by NSD (Norwegian Centre for Research Data) since 2014.
-In order for a journal to be indexed in ERIH PLUS it has to meet a number of quality criteria.
+For a journal to be indexed in ERIH PLUS it has to meet several quality criteria.